 Young people with hidden disabilities often do not feel like they belong within the disability community because they are not considered to be “disabled enough” to fit into the group.
 Youths with hidden disabilities are caught between not being fully accepted as people without disabilities, and not being recognised as having “real” disabilities.

 The handbook is not only focus on communication skills related to the most common types of disabilities, but also address the communication difficulties experienced by people with less commonly encountered disabilities address such as juvenile rheumatoid arthritis.

 Most people have limited experience of working with, or being in contact with, people with disabilities.
 Their beliefs and attitudes regarding disability may have been informed by negative perceptions or incorrect assumptions and the handbook aims to counter this.

 Chapter I: General tips for communicating with people with a disability.

 Chapter II: Communicating with people with physical disabilities.

 Chapter III: Communicating with people with a vision impairment.

 Chapter IV: Communicating with people with a hearing impairment.

 Description: The Inclusive Communication Peer Support Hub is aimed at anyone with an interest in improving their inclusive communication tools and processes, especially in regarding the youth community.
 The Hub aims to promote inclusion and accessibility in its content and structure.
-Throughout the Hub the user will find helpful resources in the library; case studies and blogs from individuals and organisations; details of training and the latest news on inclusive communication.
-The Hub will also provide tools and guidance on how to make information and youth trainings accessible.
+Throughout the Hub the user found helpful resources in the library; case studies and blogs from individuals and organisations; details of training and the latest news on inclusive communication.
+The Hub also provided tools and guidance on how to make information and youth trainings accessible.
 Remember – the concept of inclusive communication is straightforward: make everything easy to access and simple to understand, and your message will go further.